James Bond: Pottymouth by Andrew Gunn

 1987’s The Living Daylights brought in Timothy Dalton, who successfully moved the character and tone closer to Fleming’s original prose and is, to date, the only screen iteration of Bond to say the word “fuck”.
 Dalton’s taxiing a cargo plane down the runway and trying to get Maryam d'Abo, who’s speeding alongside in a jeep, to understand the international hand-signals for “drive behind the moving plane and then up the ramp and into the hold”.
 While she’s trying to figure it out Dalton turns his head in frustration and clearly mouths “For fuck sake”.
 It’s explicit but inaudible, drowned out by the plane’s engine.
 Maybe the cinematic equivalent of Fleming’s saying-it-without-really-saying-it.

 Live and Let Die and The Living Daylights both snuck through the BBFC’s Parental Guidance filter.
 Strangely, Dalton’s harder-edged and 15-rated second film Licence to Kill restricts him to a single “bastard”.
-This is perhaps a tonal counterpoint to the depressurised exploding head, death by industrial grinder and gasoline-soaked man burnt alive.
-Well, Dalton does tell someone to piss off, and after the grinder claims Benicio Del Toro he says “Switch the bloody machine off!”, but neither of those are proper swearwords and the latter could be considered an adjective.
+This is perhaps a tonal counterpoint to the violence which includes a depressurised exploding head, death by industrial grinder and gasoline-soaked man burnt alive.
+Well, Dalton does tell someone to piss off, and after the grinder claims Benicio Del Toro he says “Switch the bloody machine off!”, but neither of those are proper swearwords and the latter could be considered a simple adjective.

 Since Licence to Kill, every Bond movie has received a 12 or 12A certificate in the UK, which is like the American PG-13 (our kids are tougher by a whole year) meaning that one or two uses of the word “fuck” are allowed depending on context.
 Yet the swearing is minimal, and Pierce Brosnan and Daniel Craig consistently let the supporting cast shoulder the profanity burden.
-Casino Royale may be the most graphically violent 12A film ever released (The Dark Knight is thematically darker but less explicit) but for all its shooting, nail-gunning and ball-crunching, the script shies away from a “fuck” and I don’t think there’s even a “shit”.
+Casino Royale may be the most graphically violent 12A film ever released but for all its shooting, nail-gunning and ball-crunching, the script shies away from a “fuck” and I don’t think there’s even a “shit”.

 Is screen Bond just too polite, as an aspect of his essential Britishness?
 I’d love to know if the writers ever gave him a dirty line and then deleted it, thinking “No, he can’t say that, it wouldn’t be right”.
 Or did it simply end up like this, with Connery’s run too early for swearing, Moore too debonair to get away with it, and by the time Brosnan and the ‘90s came along it had become an unwritten, unbreakable rule?